Howard Eskin: On-air personality at WIP

-Controversy
+Eskin announced on social media that he left WIP on December 20, 2024.

+Controversies

-During a 1996 controversy involving former Philadelphia Flyer Eric Lindros selling game tickets to mafia members, Eskin interviewed reputed Philly mob boss Joey Merlino about the Mafioso's sitting in Lindros' seats at a Flyers' game.
+During a 1996 controversy involving former Philadelphia Flyer Eric Lindros selling game tickets to mafia members, Eskin interviewed reputed Philly mob boss Joey Merlino about the Mafioso's sitting in Lindros's seats at a Flyers' game.
 Merlino denied getting the seats from Lindros.

 In 2000, Eskin was suspended and forced to give an on-air apology to the organizers of the Miss America pageant for saying on the air that the contest was rigged.

-During the beginning of the 2007 Phillies season, Eskin criticized the team for not taking chances with their payroll and running their sports franchise like a "department store".
-After a 3–9 start to the team's 2007 season, Eskin had a publicized confrontation with manager Charlie Manuel, implying that he was not tough enough on his players.
-Manuel responded by threatening to fight Eskin and had to be physically restrained by hitting coach Milt Thompson.
+During the beginning of the 2007 Phillies season, Eskin criticized the team for not taking chances with their payroll and instead running their sports franchise like a "department store".
+After a 3–9 start to the team's 2007 season, Eskin had a confrontation with manager Charlie Manuel, implying that Manuel was not tough enough on his players.
+Manuel responded by threatening to fight Eskin, and had to be physically restrained by hitting coach Milt Thompson.

+In July 2024, The Philadelphia Inquirer reported that Audacy, the parent company of WIP, had banned Eskin from Citizens Bank Park for the remainder of the Phillies' season after an incident in May in which Eskin made an "unwanted advance" toward a female Aramark employee working at the stadium.
+Shortly after the report was released, the Philadelphia 76ers announced that they were revoking Eskin's access to their training complex and would not allow Eskin to attend Sixers home games at the Wells Fargo Center "until further notice".
+Although Audacy did not publicly announce any further disciplinary action taken against Eskin, he did not appear on his weekly Saturday morning show for three weeks.
+In his return to his show, Eskin briefly acknowledged the incident and publicly apologized, stating: "I apologized to [the employee] at the time of the incident and I apologize again now.
+I’m truly sorry that this did occur".